xyflow/xyflow/.changeset/silly-pots-yell.md

 '@xyflow/system': patch
 ---

-Improved tracking of edges connected to a node.
-The hook useHandleConnection can now not only return all connections to a specific handleId but also to a handleType or even a nodeId.
+Add useNodeConnections hook to track all connections to a node.
+Can be filtered by handleType and handleId.